4.

 In this code, you:

-1. Create add, which returns the sum of the two input values.
+, which returns the sum of the two input values. - Define

-2. Define triple, which uses add twice.
+twice.
 This is possible because addition is associative, as are pure functions.
-You also know that pure functions and types create a category, which has associativity by definition.
+You also know that pure functions and types create a category, which has associativity by definition. - Implement

-3. Implement divide, which returns the division between the two input values.
-This is a division of Ints, so the result will always round down to a whole number.
-In this context, the precision of the function doesn’t really matter, so that’s OK. :]
+s, so the result will always round down to a whole number.
+In this context, the precision of the function doesn’t really matter, so that’s OK. :] - Create

 Now, write and run the following: